InterObservers.

 People swap these two words constantly, and the confusion costs them clarity.
 A vision statement describes where you are going.
 A mission statement describes what you do to move in that direction.
 One is the horizon, the other is the road.

-Think of it this way.
-Your vision is the change you want to see exist because you led.
+Think of it as a mental picture.
+Your vision is the change you want to exist because you led.
 Your mission is the work you do every day to make that change real.
 If your statement could describe your weekly to-do list, it is a mission, not a vision.

 ElementVision statementMission statement